AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* CALORIES: The total calories of the meal.
+* CALORIES: Total calories (in cal) of the meal.
-* PROTEIN: The total protein of the meal.
+* PROTEIN: Total protein (in milligrams) of the meal.
-* CARB: The total carbohydrates of the meal.
+* CARB: Total carbohydrates (in milligrams) of the meal.
-* FAT: The total fat of the meal.
+* FAT: Total fat (in milligrams) of the meal.
-* DATETIME: The date and time of the meal.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+* DATETIME: Date and time of the meal in ISO Date Time Format (yyyy-MM-dd HH:mm).

 **Examples:**

 * `add-diet calories/500 protein/20 carb/50 fat/10 datetime/2021-09-01 06:00`
+* `add-diet calories/2000 datetime/2023-09-01 16:00 fat/10 carb/100 protein/200`

+---

 ### ✍️ Editing Diets:

 `edit-diet`

-You can edit your diet in AtheltiCLI by editing the diet at the specified index.
+You can modify existing diet entries by specifying the index of the diet you wish to edit.

 **Syntax:**